Bdunning6/Olist-E-Commerce-Analysis/README.md

 ## Introduction
 Olist is an e-commerce platform based in Brazil that enables sellers to offer a wide range of products to customers.
 In this project, I will analyze an Olist dataset to evaluate the company's performance and gain insights into the Brazilian e-commerce market.
 To achieve this, I will focus on answering four key questions:

-1. What are Olist's sales performance metrics, and where is the company most successful in Brazil?
+1. What are Olist's sales performance metrics and where is the company most successful in Brazil?

-2. Which regions and states in Brazil have lower sales for Olist, and what factors contribute to this trend?
+2. Which regions and states in Brazil have lower sales for Olist?
+And what factors contribute to this trend?

-3. What are the most popular product categories on Olist, and which categories generate the highest sales?
+3. What are the most popular product categories on Olist?
+And which categories generate the highest sales?

-4. How do customers review Olist products, and does the delivery length of an item affect these reviews positively or negatively?
+4. How do customers review Olist products?
+And does the delivery length of an item affect these reviews positively or negatively?

 In addition to addressing these questions, I will also explore other relevant insights about the Brazilian e-commerce market and Olist's performance.
 Through this project, I aim to leverage my analytical skills and tools such as SQL and Power BI to derive meaningful insights that can help drive business success.

 ## Dataset
-The dataset holds around a 100,000 orders from 2016 to 2018.
-It is made up of a schema that holds 9 tables.
-The 9 tables are:
+The dataset holds around 100,000 orders from 2016 to 2018.
+It is made up of a schema that holds nine tables.
+The nine tables are:

 * olist_order_reviews_dataset
 * olist_orders_dataset